cdapio/cdap/docs/developer-guide/source/rest.rst

    * - HTTP Method
      - ``GET <base-url>/data/types``
    * - Description
-     - List all DataSet types
+     - List all Dataset types

-Getting a DataSet Type
+Getting a Dataset Type
 ----------------------

 To get detailed information about a single type, issue an HTTP GET request to the URL::